Living on Campus

 Students are responsible to know the residential community living standards below, as well as the University Rules of Conduct outlined in the student handbook.
 Both sets of statements should be construed to complement each other.
 Rules, policies, and guidelines should be read broadly and are not designed to define misconduct in exhaustive terms.
 Violations of rules and policies are addressed through the student conduct system which is detailed in the student handbook.

 Butler University actively fosters an inclusive environment of respect where differences are honored.
 All individuals who work, study, and participate in Butler activities have the right to be free of harassment and discrimination.
 Fostering a Community of C.A.R.E. and creating a campus environment free of harassment is everyone's responsibility.
 Speak up.
 If you become aware of discriminatory/harassing behaviors, intervene.
 Respond to the situation and report the behavior to the Title IX Coordinator at email@example.com or University Police at 317-940-9396.
-Please review the Respect site for more information.
+Please review the Community of C.A.R.E. and Addressing Sexual Misconduct sites for more information.

 The community standards and rules outlined in these Guidelines, Procedures, and Services of Residence Life are designed to protect each individual’s right to sleep, study, and socialize and to promote a sense of community spirit and responsibility.